diaspd/redux-zustand-player/README.md

 </br>

 ## 📄 Project
-💰 A project to train knowledge in Redux and Zustand.
+💰 A project to train knowledge in Redux, Zustand, store management and more.

 <br></br>